davWK/AWS-EKS-Deployment-with-Gitlab-CI-CD-and-Checkov/README.md

 ## Setup
-Read this [article](https://www.linkedin.com/in/kodjovi-david-woglo/) for the set up
+Read this [article](https://hashnode.com/preview/6405d07efd7a640008cfd4cb) for the set up

 ## Project Status
-Project is: _complete_ .
+Project is: _in progess_ .

 ## Room for Improvement